LuxVortex88/luxnav-spacegrid/README.md

-🌌 LuxNav AI - Space Navigation with DQN
+🌌 LuxNavAISpacegrid - Space Navigation with DQN
 A 3D space environment where AI agents navigate galaxies using a Deep Q-Network (DQN) and custom grid architecture.

 ⚡ Built in Colab.
 Pure code, no frontend.